AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

 1. (Optional) Copy and paste a module or group of modules.

-   For more information, see [Copy modules or scenarios](../../workfront-fusion/scenarios/copy-modules-or-scenarios.md).
+   For more information, see [Copy modules or scenarios in Adobe Workfront Fusion](../../workfront-fusion/scenarios/copy-modules-or-scenarios.md).

 1. Continue on to [Configure and work with your scenario](#configure-and-work-with-your-scenario).